DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 [^PubIt!]: Self-Publishing Made Simple, <a href="http://pubit.barnesandnoble.com/">http://pubit.barnesandnoble.com/</a>.
 [^Smashwords]: How to Create, Publish, and Distribute Ebooks with Smashwords, <a href="http://www.smashwords.com/about/how_to_publish_on_smashwords">http://www.smashwords.com/about/how_to_publish_on_smashwords</a>.
 [^XinXii]: Xin Xii, <a href="http://www.xinxii.com/">http://www.xinxii.com/</a>.
-[^CB-Print-on-demand]: CB Print on demand, <a href="http://www.cb-logistics.nl/markten/media/uitgeverijen/logistieke-diensten/print-on-demand/">http://www.cb-logistics.nl/markten/media/uitgeverijen/logistieke-diensten/print-on-demand/</a>.
+[^CB-Print-on-demand]: CB print on demand, <a href="http://www.cb-logistics.nl/markten/media/uitgeverijen/logistieke-diensten/print-on-demand/">http://www.cb-logistics.nl/markten/media/uitgeverijen/logistieke-diensten/print-on-demand/</a>.
 [^Boekscout]: Boekscout, <a href="http://www.boekscout.nl/">http://www.boekscout.nl/</a>.
 [^Netflix]: Netflix, <a href="http://www.netflix.com">http://www.netflix.com</a>.
 [^The-Pirate-Bay]: The Pirate Bay, <a href="http://thepiratebay.se">http://thepiratebay.se</a>.